 - We do not accept donors on weekends or holidays.

-Making Arrangements to Register to the Gift of Body Donor Program
+Making arrangements to register to the Gift of Body Donor Program

 If you are asked to assist someone in registering to our program you will always find the most current version of our form on this website.
 Do not pre-print multiple copies of the form.
-If any updates are made to the form, old version are not accepted.
+If any updates are made to the form, old versions are not accepted.
 Our online form is a fillable PDF document.
 Typing the personal information onto the form first then printing for signatures is suggested.
 We require the original form be mailed to our office.
 The mailing address is listed on the form.

 If someone is trying to register someone other than themselves they should speak to Dan or Ryan prior to completing or sending any documents.
 Registration under Power of Attorney is possible but a review by the Gift of Body Donor Program staff of the Power of Attorney papers is necessary.